DragonRidersUnite/book/src/introduction.md

 You need no prior experience with programming or game making to follow this book.

+Here are some kind things people have said about the book:

+> Reading _Building Games with DragonRuby_ book was a breath of fresh air to me.

+> This is nuts!
+Great work with the book.

+> Thanks for the book, I really enjoyed the writing style!

 ## Why Learn How to Make Games

 Making games is a total blast.
 It's challenging but rewarding.
 They're the sum total of many creative mediums, _plus_ they're interactive.
 You'll learn so many different skills by making games: